-If enabled, the Watch Dog timer will allow the system to automatically reboot when a non-recoverable error occurs that lasts for more than five minutes.
+If enabled, the Watch Dog timer will allow the system to reboot when it is inactive for more than 5 minutes.
 The options are Enabled and Disabled.

 Power Button Function

 If this feature is set to Instant Off, the system will power off immediately as soon as the user presses the power button.
 If this feature is set to 4 Seconds Override, the system will power off when the user presses the power button for 4 seconds or longer.
 The options are Instant Off and 4 Seconds Override.